 If you are just doing a daytrip to Lake Moogerah, A G Muller Park next door to the Lake Moogerah Caravan Park is a great spot to set up for the day.
 There is a playground, boat ramp and designated swimming areas where you don’t have to keep an eye out for jet skis.

 If water sports aren’t your thing, there are plenty of other things to do in the Lake Moogerah area.

 Fred Haigh Park

 A walk around Moogerah Dam is a must.
-You get great views of Lake Moogerah and over the peaks of the scenic Rim.
+You get great views of Lake Moogerah and the peaks of the scenic Rim.
 If you have the energy, from Moogerah Dam you can take the 6.5km return walk to Mount Edwards.
 The trail has a medium rating.
 There are some steep sections and loose surfaces.
-At the top there are great views from George Lookout.
+At the top there are views from George Lookout.

 If you feel like exerting less effort, Fred Haigh Park near the dam wall is a great spot to relax.
 There are BBQs, picnic shelters, toilets and you can bring your dog along if they stay on leash.
 From the park there are some great vantage points of the dam and lake.

 On the opposite side of the lake and dam is Reynolds Creek and the Lower Recreation Area.
 There are more picnic shelters and toilets here and it is a lovely quiet place to have lunch, run the kids around, go fishing or drop a kayak in the river.
 Follow the signs from the top of the dam and the Fred Haigh Park carpark.